-- Mini Panel Antennas: Low-profile antennas designed to transmit radio waves to and from a specific area.
+- Mini Panel Antennas: Low-profile antennas designed to send radio waves to and from a specific area.
 These antennas are most commonly used to improve your WiFi signal indoors.
 They could replace a rubber duck antenna on a router, access point, or WiFi USB adapter.
-To eliminate connectivity issues, the antenna must point in the direction where you want to send a signal to and receive a signal from.
+To drop connectivity issues, the antenna must point in the direction where you want to send a signal to and receive a signal from.
 These types of antennas have a radiation pattern of 60 degrees.

 Which WiFi Antenna is Best For…?

 By default, routers use small omnidirectional rubber duck antennas.
 Sometimes, these antennas are not strong enough to cover an entire house, especially if they are being blocked by furniture.
 To expand the signal, you could switch out the default antennas for stronger ones.
-But, you are not obligated to only use omnidirectional antennas on a router.
+But you are not bound to only use omnidirectional antennas on a router.
 If you want to improve your wireless signal in a particular direction, you could replace one of the antennas with a directional mini panel antenna.